covstar/covstar/README.md

 - 🌱 I’m currently learning **Backend development, React Native.**

-- 👨‍💻 All of my projects are available at [covstar-porfolio.com](covstar-porfolio.com)
+- 👨‍💻 All of my projects are available here in my [Portfolio](covstar.github.io/Portfolio)

 - 💬 Ask me about **HTML, CSS AND JQUERY**